Our Unique Approach to Admissions

 If you are schooled in Singapore or in a country that does not offer the SAT, such as China, you are not required to provide standardised tests as part of your application.
 All other applicants must submit the SAT or the ACT.

-SAT Subject Tests are recommended but not required.
+SAT Subject Tests are optional.
 Applicants who do not take SAT Subject Tests will not be disadvantaged in the application process.

 English Language Testing Scores:

 While English language testing is not required, applicants are expected to demonstrate the ability to communicate in writing and speaking at an advanced level.
-Applicants who choose to demonstrate fluency through a standardised test, are encouraged to take either TOEFL or IELTS.
+Applicants who choose to demonstrate fluency through a standardised test, are encouraged to take the Duolingo English Test, TOEFL, or IELTS.

 English language testing is optional.
-However, the following scores are recommended for those who have opted to take TOEFL or IELTS.
+However, the following scores are recommended for those who have opted to take the Duolingo English Test, the IELTS, or TOEFL.

 • Internet-based TOEFL: Minimum recommended score of 100

-Please be sure to include Yale-NUS’ CEEB code (2426) on all test registrations.
+Please be sure to include Yale-NUS’ CEEB code (2426) on test registrations when required.

 There is a small application fee of US$10 charged on all applications to Yale-NUS College.